kfuerniss/Neighborhood-Map/README.md

 ## Neihborhood-Map Project 5
-This map shows the 13 major casinos in Las Vegas.
-When the casino name or marker is selected it opens an infowindow with a streetview.
-The list is searchable.
+This map shows the 14 major casinos in Las Vegas.
+When the casino name or marker is selected it opens an infowindow with a picture from Wikipedia.
+The list is also searchable by using the text box.

 ## Getting Started
 To run the program oepn the webpage by using the following URL in your browser: